vibecamp/vibecamp-web/README.md

-# Vibecamp web systems, 2.0
+# Vibecamp web app

-This repository contains both the front-end and the back-end for Vibecamp's new web stack.
+This repository contains both the front-end and the back-end for Vibecamp's new web app.
+The hope is that this app will encompass everything a ticketholder needs for registration, communication, planning, and navigation of the event itself.

-We are moving to a unified stack for:
-- The public-facing site
-- Administration
-- User self-service/account management (not built yet at time of writing)
-- A vibecamp API that others can use to build their own apps!
-(TBD)

 ## Architecture